 The following subjects are taught across each year of the key stage:

 *MFL – The French and Spanish programmes rotate on an annual basis.

-Students are initially placed in mixed ability form groups, with ability setting for English, Maths and Science introduced after the first half term in Year 7.
+Students are initially placed in mixed ability form groups, with ability setting for Maths introduced after the first half term in Year 7.

 As students move through the school, setting becomes the norm enabling them to be set challenging and extending work; in line with their academic potential.

 *PE, PSHE and Technology continue to be taught in mixed ability groups.